 US passengers flying to Tanzania connecting through Amsterdam Airport must be able to present the following documents:

-- an official negative COVID-19 test result;
+- official negative COVID-19 test results;

 - a negative test declaration completed and signed by the passenger.